Install Oracle database on Docker

 docker ps

-Next, you need to download Oracle Database Enterprise Edition image from Docker Hub.
-Fill in all the fields.
+Next, you need to download the Oracle Database Enterprise Edition image from Docker Hub.
+Fill in all the required fields to proceed with the download.

 docker pull store/oracle/database-enterprise:12.2.0.1